Benature/Benature/README.md

 ### Obsidian

-The plugins I developed for Obsidian :)
+The plugins that I developed for Obsidian :)

 | Plugin Name                                                                                  | Downloads                                                                                                                                                                                                                                                                                                                                               | Stars                                                                                                       |
 | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |